 Obama: more tax revenue needed to address deficit - CBS

-WASHINGTON (Reuters) - President Barack Obama said on Sunday more tax revenue would be needed in the coming years to reduce the U.S. deficit and signaled he would push hard to get rid of loopholes such as the "carried interest" tax break enjoyed by private equity and hedge fund managers.
+WASHINGTON (Reuters) - President Barack Obama said on Sunday more tax revenue would be needed to reduce the U.S. deficit and signaled he would push hard to get rid of loopholes such as the "carried interest" tax break enjoyed by private equity and hedge fund managers.

 "I don't think the issue right now is raising rates," Obama said in the interview, broadcast live before the Super Bowl football game.

 "There is no doubt we need additional revenue, coupled with smart spending reductions in order to bring down our deficit.
 And we can do it in a gradual way so that it doesn't have a huge impact," he said.

 Obama indicated he would seek to end deductions that are not available to all Americans, singling out "carried interest," which refers to the tax rate paid by many private equity managers, venture capital and real estate partnerships.